Types of Hairloss

 It’s a good idea to come in for a visit to Studio 409 before your first session chemotherapy.

 Women should consider making a visit to the studio before they begin losing their hair so that the specialist may become familiar with her present style and color.
 Studio 409 specializes in hair loss from chemotherapy and is more than equipped to offer women specific advice during all stages of cancer treatment.
 The wig specialist may also wish to measure the woman’s head size to make sure an average wig will fit.
-Custom-made wigs can sometimes take several weeks to have prepared.

 Make sure you meticulously follow the care directions that come with your wig.
 Studio 409 offers specialized wig-care products that will preserve and protect the wig itself and your scalp.